-We were in regular contact with provincial and federal public health authorities and continued to take guidance and direction from them and Global Affairs Canada; this has continued throughout the pandemic crisis.
-Our health services people were receiving updated information from the NS Medical office of health on screening for COVID-1.
-We provided an information package to the campus community on January 30 th and provided updates as new information/direction became available.
-A pre-pandemic planning committee was struck to review past plans (H1N1, SARS, etc.) and to update accordingly.
-Researched the relevant limitations or restrictions identified in the employee and student health plans regarding travel and other insurance coverages.
-FAQs were developed and all information communiques and links to relevant websites (PHAC, Global access to Library and Wheelock Bookstore.
+- We were in regular contact with provincial and federal public health authorities and continued to take guidance and direction from them and Global Affairs Canada; this has continued throughout the pandemic crisis. - Our health services people were receiving updated information from the NS Medical office of health on screening for COVID-1. - We provided an information package to the campus community on January 30th and provided updates as new information/direction became available. - A pre-pandemic planning committee was struck to review past plans (H1N1, SARS, etc.) and to update accordingly. - Researched the relevant limitations or restrictions identified in the employee and student health plans regarding travel and other insurance coverages. - FAQs were developed and all information communiques and links to relevant websites (PHAC, Global Affairs, NS Dept of Health) was housed on a COVID-19 specific website on the Acadia Health Services pages